 The transition in ownership can and should be a smooth process.
 Let’s take a look at some high-level items that can help get your business ready for market and attract top-quality buyers:

 For most buyers, financial statements are the foundation of their due diligence process.
 So, make sure you get yours reviewed by a reputable accounting firm to ensure accuracy and clarity.
-This step seems logical and simple, yet in reality, the financial statements of a lot businesses are unorganized.
+This step seems logical and simple, yet in reality, the financial statements of a lot of businesses are unorganized.
 Here is a list of the information that most buyers will want to see:

 1. Three years of Tax Returns